 These Substantiation Requirements discussed below are the general rules relating to most deductions.
-Additional information regarding vehicle expenses, conventional clothing, self-education expenses and travel expenses is provided in the document "Work Related Expenses - some of the rules explained" available on our website.
+Additional information regarding vehicle expenses, conventional clothing, self-education expenses and travel expenses is provided later in the document in the section titled "Work Related Expenses - some of the rules explained".